fizt656/FutureZone/README.md

 ## Purpose and Features

-- Facilitate ongoing reflection and guidance for students throughout their TPZ journey
+- Facilitate ongoing reflection and guidance for students throughout their journey
-- Generate insight packages for TPZ educators, R&E, Student Support, and Communications (prototype stage)
+- Generate insight packages for various stakeholders (prototype stage)
-- Conversation management with TPZ Advisors
+- Conversation management with mentors
 - Text-to-speech functionality using ElevenLabs (now enabled by default)
 - Support for multiple AI models (Claude, OpenRouter)
-- Character selection when launching the bot, with character-specific voice settings
+- Character selection when launching the bot, with character-specific voice settings (allowing user to customize to their needs and environment)
 - Basic command system for interaction within Discord

 ## Main Components